The IRONMAN World Championship is the event every elite athlete wants to win, but first they have to make sure they are among the qualifiers.

 Dave Scott, Paula Newby-Fraser, Mark Allen and Natascha Badmann are among an array of athletes that have since etched their name into the event’s history by claiming multiple Ironman World Championship titles.

-Below is the list of names who have confirmed their places on the starting line:
+Below is the list of names who have qualified already.
+We will update this during the season as the 2022 progresses.

 - Florian Angert (Germany)

 - Kristian Blummenfelt (Norway)